kylestephens-labs/fund_signal/docs/data_pipelines.md/current_solution.md

    ```

 Following these steps ensures the faster, two-mode solution operates correctly, keeps data compliant, and provides reproducible bundles with verifiable hashes.

+## Downstream Consumption Notes
+- The nightly GitHub workflow uploads each bundle and updates `artifacts/latest.json` in Supabase.
+That pointer is what the Day‑1 email/report pipeline reads when preparing the daily briefing.
+- There are currently no automated Day‑2 consumers (dashboards, ML jobs, etc.) beyond that emailed report.
+Any future downstream service should consume bundles via the Supabase pointer or signed URLs and can reuse the verification/compression steps above for reproducibility.